cxliu0/DCT/README.md

 ## Evaluation

 We implement the evaluation of ADA following [Global Wheat Challenge 2021 (GWC 2021)](https://www.aicrowd.com/challenges/global-wheat-challenge-2021).
-Note that the tested ADA of this repository seems slightly lower than the official one.
+Note that the tested ADA in this repository seems slightly lower than the official one.

 - Modify test_ADA.sh